Bahmni/bahmni-docker/README.md

 ### Setting up a fresh OpenMRS Instance
 By default, the configuration of openmrs and openmrsdb services are set to load demo data from a backup file.
 If you want to start the installation with a fresh schema, set `OPENMRS_DB_CREATE_TABLES` to `true` and then set `OPENMRS_DB_IMAGE_NAME` to `mysql:5.6`.
 Now when start the schema will be created by liquibase migrations of OpenMRS and other OMODS loaded.

+### JVM metrics for OpenMRS
+The JVM metrics for openmrs is fetched and displayed on `localhost:8280/metrics` with the help of [jmx-exporter](https://github.com/prometheus/jmx_exporter).
+Information related to heap space, GC count CPU load are provided in this route.
+These metrics can be visualised with the help of [JVM dashboard](https://grafana.com/grafana/dashboards/8563-jvm-dashboard/) in Grafana.

 ## Crater Configurations:
 | Variable Name                   | Description                                                                                                                                                                       |